 Astigmatism is a very common refractive (focusing) error.
 It occurs when the front curvature portion of the cornea has an oval shape (like a rugby ball) rather than a round shape (like a netball ball).
 The two different curves in such a corneal surface each bend light rays to a separate focus point.
 This causes images to appear distorted.
 Certain letters may be more difficult to read than others, depending on the orientation of the lines within them.

 Objects at all distances are indistinct or blurred and the eye cannot focus.
-Even slight degrees may encourage headaches, fatigue and reduce concentration.
+Astigmatism often causes headaches, eye fatigue and loss of concentration.
 This is because the eyes may try, without success, to correct the blurred vision.
-Astigmatism correction in the form of spectacles or contact lenses makes all the rays of light focus at the same distance so that they all fall correctly on the retina.
+Astigmatism can be successfully corrected with glasses or contact lenses all the rays of light focus at the same distance so that they all fall correctly on the retina.